Updated - March 3, 2022

 Something that concerns Canadians is whether OHIP knows when you are out of province or out of the country, and as mentioned earlier, there is no way for OHIP to know unless you declare your travel plans to them.

-That being said, there is a program that is being rolled out that will have exit passport data transmitted to OHIP to prevent health care fraud by snowbirds or other Canadians.
+Research from 2014 indicated that there would be a program that will have exit passport data transmitted to OHIP to prevent health care fraud by snowbirds or other Canadians.

 These individuals don't live in Canada anymore but return occasionally to take advantage of the health care facilities and services, which causes a huge drain on Canadian health care resources.